 - Blood thinning medications, including aspirin and ibuprofen

 - Smoking and smoke exposure

 Rest is important after facial fillers.
 Plastic surgeons will recommend avoiding heavy activity or exercise for the first day or so after treatment.

 Gentle massage of the treated area may improve the swelling on some patients.
 Sometimes the area just expands a little too much with edema and needs to be gingerly flattened back down.
 Hard pressure should be avoided.
 Ask your injector if massage is allowed.

-Lastly, swelling may be due factors other than treatment itself, such as allergies, thyroid condition, hormones, medication side-effect, or other medical conditions.
+Lastly, swelling may be due factors other than the treatment itself, such as allergies, a thyroid condition, hormones, medication side-effect, or other medical conditions.
 As always, speak to your plastic surgeon to determine methods to help reduce swelling that is appropriate for you.